Simon Power (footballer): Sligo Rovers

 On 20 December 2023, Power signed for Sligo Rovers.
 On 28 June 2024, Power scored both goals in a 2–0 win over his former side Shamrock Rovers at The Showgrounds.
 He scored 4 goals in 20 appearances during his one season at the club.

 St Patrick's Athletic

 On 11 November 2024, Power signed a 2 year contract with St Patrick's Athletic.
 He scored on his debut on 18 January 2025, opening the scoring in a 2–0 win away to Inchicore Athletic in the Leinster Senior Cup.
 Power scored his first league goal for the club on 20 June 2025, in a defeat away to Galway United at Eamonn Deacy Park.
 On 7 August 2025, he scored a consolation goal for his side in a defeat to Turkish giants Beşiktaş in the UEFA Conference League.
 On 17 October 2025, Power scored the only goal of the game in a 1–0 victory over his former club Shamrock Rovers at Richmond Park, by firing into the top right corner from 25 yards.
+On 16 January 2026, Power suffered a knee injury in a pre-season friendly against Bray Wanderers that would keep him out of action for six months.
+He made his return from injury on 26 June 2026, coming off the bench away to Bohemians in his side's 22nd league game of the season.
+Some niggling muscle injuries saw his next appearance come on 16 August 2026, when he replaced James Brown at half time on an FAI Cup tie at home to Shamrock Rovers, with his side trailing 2–0, he helped them to a comeback that saw them win 3–2 in extra-time, although he was substituted off with a season ending knee injury.